Great Synagogue of London

-The Great Synagogue of London was, for centuries, the centre of Ashkenazi synagogue and Jewish life in London.
+The Great Synagogue of London was a former Orthodox Jewish congregation and synagogue, located in the City of London, England, in the United Kingdom.
+The synagogue was, for centuries, the centre of Ashkenazi life in London.
 Built north of Aldgate in the 17th century, it was destroyed during World War II, in the Blitz.

 History

 The earliest Ashkenazi synagogue constructed in London, after the return of Jews to England in the 17th century, was built about 1690 at Duke's Place, north of Aldgate, in the City of London.
 In 1696–7, the synagogue also acquired a burial ground, at Alderney Road.